 Kellys Hotel Dublin is the sharpest urban boutique hotel in the heart of Dublin’s City Centre.
 In line with the style and vibe of one of Dublin’s most popular bar, the so-called No Name Bar, Kellys could not be more central.
 Kellys Hotel offers accommodation for adults only, no persons under 18 can be accommodated here.
 Kellys does not have any car park as EVERYTHING is within walking distance, but if you need to take the car with you, there are plenty of car parks in the area.
 There is no elevator in the building so pack light!

-The hotel is located above the ever popular bars of the Creative Quarter, which will invite you to join the party by playing loud music till the wee hours at the weekends (until 1am on a Thursday, and 2.30am on Friday & Saturday), so be ready to embrace the real Irish lifestyle!
+The hotel is located above the ever popular bars of the Creative Quarter, which will invite you to join the party by playing loud music till the wee hours at the weekends (until 1am on a Thursday, and 2.30am on Friday & Saturday).
+Noise is inevitable, so be ready to embrace the real Irish lifestyle!

 A small entrance hidden in the corner between South Great Georges Street and Fade Street will take you to the unexpectedly fascinating first floor reception and lobby area.
 Retaining both a historic Victorian charm and a modern vibe, Kellys is a 16-bedroom hotel located on three different floors.
 There is no lift, so pack light!

 Feeling too lazy to go out for a drink?
 Our Residents’ Bar, called the “Candle Bar”, is the perfect spot for a nightcap.
 No wonder is high on demand for private party and events.